Myalgic Encephalomyelitis/Chronic Fatigue Syndrome (ME/CFS) is a life-altering, complex multi-system disease.

-Myalgic Encephalomyelitis or Chronic Fatigue Syndrome (ME/CFS) is a life-altering and complex multi-system disease that can present as an array of different symptoms that may change over time and differ from patient to patient.
-The most common symptoms of ME/CFS are post-exertional malaise, unrefreshing sleep, profound fatigue, cognitive impairment, orthostatic intolerance, and pain.
+Myalgic Encephalomyelitis/Chronic Fatigue Syndrome (ME/CFS) is a complex multi-system disease with many symptoms that may change over time and differ from patient to patient.
+The most common symptoms of ME/CFS are post-exertional malaise (worsening of symptoms upon even minimal exertion), unrefreshing sleep, profound fatigue, cognitive impairment, orthostatic intolerance, and pain.

 The cause of ME/CFS is currently unknown, but a combination of genetic and environmental factors appear to be relevant.
-There are also no diagnostic tests or CIHR approved treatments available.
+There are no specific diagnostic tests or CIHR approved treatments available.

-Today, the landscape of Myalgic Encephalomyelitis / Chronic Fatigue Syndrome (ME / CFS) research is growing with the outlook brighter than ever.
+Today, the landscape of Myalgic Encephalomyelitis / Chronic Fatigue Syndrome (ME / CFS) research is growing with the outlook for people with ME/CFS brighter than ever.

-Join Open Medicine Foundation Canada’s quest to raise funds for research for effective treatments and diagnostic tests for people affected by ME/CFS.
+Support Open Medicine Foundation’s quest to find effective treatments and diagnostic tests for the millions of people affected by ME/CFS!